 The AdSense Plugin for WordPress is going away

-We frequently review our products and features to ensure that they're providing maximum value to our users.
-After reviewing the AdSense Plugin for WordPress, we've decided that in the future we can support WordPress publishers better with new innovative features like our automatic ad formats and other upcoming initiatives.
-As a result, we will be deprecating the AdSense Plugin for WordPress in May 2017.
+We frequently review our products and features to ensure they're providing maximum value to our users.
+After reviewing the AdSense Plugin for WordPress, we've decided that going forward we can better support WordPress publishers through new innovative features like our automatic ad formats and other upcoming initiatives.
+As a result, we will be deprecating the AdSense Plugin for WordPress in May, 2017.

 If you're currently using the plugin for your WordPress site, you will receive an email with more information and advice.

 - Early March, 2017: New publishers will not be able to sign up for AdSense by using the plugin.

 - Early April, 2017: Existing publishers will not be able to change their ad settings or ad units through the plugin.

 - Early May, 2017: Google will no longer provide support for the plugin.